Stranger133/StarMovies/README.md

 ## Usage

-To view the website, open the stranger133.github.io/StarMovies/ in your web browser.
+To view the website, open this [Link](stranger133.github.io/StarMovies/) in your web browser.

 **Note:** If you want to use the search functionality, the only available movie is "spideman".